Jump directly to the page content

 7. Students - AI labeling

-AI in Academic Writing Processes
+AI in Academic Writing Processes: information for students

 Since generative AI technologies have automated text production and are changing common writing and reading practices in the academic sphere, the question of how to disclose and document AI usage in scientific writing and research processes has become a topic of discussion.